venkyg88/Data-Visualization/README.md

 It can also be calculated in Excel and other spreadsheet applications using CORREL(col1, col2), where col1 and col2 are the two columns you are looking to compare to one another.

+Recap
+In this lesson:

+You motivated the need for data visualization by showing that summary statistics don't tell the full story.
+You saw datasets where the summary statistics were the same, but the actual data were very different!

+You did a review of data types.
+In general there are quantitative and categorical variables.
+Quantitative variables can be either discrete or continuous, while categorical variables are either ordinal or nominal.

+You looked at univariate plots.
+In most cases a histogram should be used for quantitative data, while a bar chart should be used for categorical data.
+There are some cases where you might use one of the other plots.

+You then looked at bivariate plots, where you were comparing two variables to one another.
+Scatter plots are the most common way to visualize two quantitative variables, while a line chart is common for data that you are watching over time.
+If you are comparing two categorical variables, the best choice is probably a side-by-side bar chart.

+You learned about correlation coefficients, which provide the strength and direction of linear relationships.
+You learned a rule of thumb for determining whether the relationship between two quantitative variables is strong, moderate, or weak.

+You then looked at cases where we had more than two variables.
+You learned that using these plots effectively is about building the plot that helps you see the insight that answers the question you have.

+You gained some insight into visual encodings and data dashboards, which will be a part of the next lessons!